emqx/emqx/apps/emqx_conf/etc/emqx_conf.md

 }
 ```

-Another equivalent representation is flat, suh as
+Another equivalent representation is flat, such as

 ```
 node.name="127.0.0.1"